sipeed/TangPrimer-20K-example/Lite-bottom test project/test_board/README.md

 ## Serial print

-Using serial tool to see the ddr test result.
+Using serial tool with 115200 baudrates to see the DDR test result.

 ```text
 Perform ResetAuto Reset Every 100s